 Which assembly paste does Van Nicholas use?

-Van Nicholas uses Interflon Pasta HT1200 a high temperature assembly paste.
+Van Nicholas uses Interflon Paste HT1200 a high temperature assembly paste.
 It provides easy assembly and disassembly and prevents parts from fretting and corrosion.
 Suitable for threads and other connections of metal, aluminium, stainless steel, light metals and metal alloys.
-Highly resistant to moisture, (salt)water, acid media, high pressure and atmospheric effects.
+Highly resistant to moisture, (salt)water, acid media, high pressure, and atmospheric effects.
 Excellent replacement for hazardous products such as copper paste which threaten the environment and health of users and bystanders.

 How many Spacers (Stack Washers) can I use on a fork steerer?

-We recommend 40mm maximum for aluminium steerer tubes and 30mm maximum for carbon steerer tubes.
+We recommend 40mm maximum for aluminium steerer tubes and 35mm maximum for carbon steerer tubes.
 Any more than this can cause undue leverage and stress on the steerer and will invalidate fork warranty.
 If you are at max. stack washer height, consider flipping your stem or fitting a riser bar.